Spacecpp/the-chaotic-dungeon/README.md

 Keyboard:

-Arrow keys - Move
+Arrow keys or WSAD - Move

-Z - Attack / use item
+Z or O - Attack / use item

-X - Swap selected item for the item on the floor
+X or P - Swap selected item for the item on the floor

 Space - Climb stairs